- Home

 If you’re not particularly interested in learning a language, but you’d still like to reap the benefits of expanding your mind while on the move, you could consider using your walking time to learn something else.

 Other than listening to audiobooks, you could also give educational podcasts a go.
 There are thousands you can access with a Spotify membership.
-Alternatively, you can check out this article from Business Insider to find out about some of the best places to listen to all kinds of podcasts.
+Alternatively, check out this article from PC Mag to learn some of the best places to listen to all kinds of podcasts.

 5. Practise photography